-This classification refers to a non residential account whose average peak demand is greater than, or is forecast to be greater than, 50 kW but less than 5,000 kW.
-Further servicing details are available in the distributor's Conditions of Service
+This classification refers to a non residential account whose monthly average peak demand is equal to or greater than, or is forecast to be equal to or greater than, 50 kW but less than 5,000 kW.
+Further servicing details are available in the distributor's Conditions of Service.